 “I came to Spain to experience another culture and learn a new language.
 In the future, when meeting somebody for the first time, I want to be able to tell them I lived, survived, and thrived by myself in another country.” – Ryan Gomez (first interview)

 Overall, “Raaaaaaayaaaaan” sounded optimistic and like his happy-go-lucky outgoing self.
 Most importantly, he sounded enthusiastic about his teaching experience.
-We spoke about life in a small southern pueblo in Spain and how a south Floridian acclimated to his surroundings.
+We spoke about life in a small pueblo in Spain and how a south Floridian acclimatized to his surroundings.